xxl4/me/source/_posts/How-to-keep-safe-in-your-work.md

 I am a worker in a small company, I have worked for more than 15 years.
 I have some experience about how to keep safe in your work.
 I want to share my experience with you.

-I am Programmer, I work in front of computer every day.
+I am a programmer, I work in front of computer every day.
 I work more than 10 hours every day.
 When you live in China, Every Programmer maybe work more than 10 hours every day.
 I think it is not good for health.
 So I want to share some tips for you to keep safe in your work.

 1. Keep your body in good condition